Just over three years ago I walked away from my 9 to 5 to start my own freelance business.

 Fortunately, we get an hour for lunch every day.
 That’s one whole productive daylight hour that can be attributed to your consulting business and used for managing client relations, following up on project milestones, face-to-face meetings, and new client pitches.
 No matter what you need to talk about, your lunch hour is the perfect time to pick up the phone and make a call.

-4. Hack Your System with Apps
+4. Hack Your Productivity with Apps & Tools

 Increase your productivity with apps that simplify everything you do, from content management to your daily commute.
 There are many apps that, when used to their potential, can make your life so much easier.